rudymatela/speculate/README.md

 	Warning: no Ord instance for <YourTypeHere>, inequations of this type will not be considered
 	Warning: no Ord instance for <YourTypeHere>, inequations of this type will not be considered

-You can solve it by following the instructions above.
+You can silence the above warnings by following the instructions above.
 However, it may be the case that you don't want variables, equations or comparisons for a given type.
 If that is so, you can ignore these warnings.